collective/Products.cron4plone/README.txt

           password admin_password
       </clock-server>

-The `user` and `password` variables are required if you want to call a view that requires special permissions, for example when your view tries to create content.
+The `user` and `password` variables can be omitted, but are required if you want to call a view that requires special permissions, for example when trying to create content.

 1.1 Optionally use memcached server(s) to share locks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~